Towards Improving Unit Commitment Economics: An Add-On Tailor for Renewable Energy and Reserve Predictions: Case Studies

-Fig.~\ref{fig05} sketches the operation economics of C-PO and T-SP solutions, leading to the following observations: \begin{itemize} \item T-SP-NSs require many scenarios to perform well, leaving a wide cost gap between T-SP-1 and T-SP-99.
-Relatively, C-PO-NTs need fewer scenarios, with a narrower cost gap between C-PO-1 and C-PO-7.
-It indicates that the bilevel ERM enables C-PO to effectively mine the value of information, ensuring its performance in case of limited scenarios.
+Fig.~\ref{fig11}(a) sketches the UC economics of seven CPO-WR-NTs and seven TSP-NSs, leading to the following three observations: \begin{itemize}[noitemsep, topsep=0pt, parsep=0pt, partopsep=0pt] \item TSP-NS requires many scenarios to perform well, leaving a wide cost gap between TSP-1 and TSP-99.
+Relatively, CPO-WR-NT needs fewer samples, with a narrower cost gap between CPO-WR-1 and CPO-WR-7.
+This point means that CPO can leverage training samples more effectively, ensuring its performance in the case of few training samples;

-\item Except for quarter 1, the costs of T-SP-NSs and C-PO-NTs eventually intersect.
-It implies that the economics of T-SP and C-PO are mutually reachable with suitable $NT$ and $NS$.
+\item Except for quarter 1, the actual operating cost of TSP-NS and CPO-WR-NT eventually intersects, implying that the performances of TSP-NS and CPO-WR-NT are mutually reachable with suitable \textit{NS}/\textit{NT};

-\item In quarter 1, even with $NS$ = 99, T-SP-NS still performs poorly.
-This is because the confidence intervals cannot exactly cover the underlying distributions of $\tilde{\boldsymbol{u}}$ and T-SP-NSs would encounter significant slack penalties. \end{itemize}
+\item In quarter 1, even with \textit{NS} = 99, TSP-NS still performs poorly.
+This is because the confidence intervals cannot exactly cover the underlying distributions of $\tilde{\boldsymbol{u}}$, and TSP-NS would encounter significant slack penalties. \end{itemize}

-Table~\ref{tab07} breaks down the cost on the \emph{quarter-2 day}.
-It shows that the T-SP-NSs bring lower startup and no-load costs.
-This is because the reserve requirements are implicated in \eqref{SPUC} rather than being explicit as in \eqref{PUC}.
-Thus, T-SP-NSs turn on fewer units and schedule less reserve in the day-ahead stage, resulting in relatively more extensive usage of quick-start units in the hindsight ED stage.
-Indeed, our results show that the average hourly reserve schedules (SR plus NR) of T-SP-1 and T-SP-99 are respectively 89.9MW and 207.2MW.
-In comparison, these average schedules are 1,265.8MW and 1,286.8MW in C-PO-1 and C-PO-7.
-Moreover, it should be pointed out that as quick-start units have limited ramping ranges, they are operated away from the most efficient points in ED, causing higher generation costs for T-SP-NSs.
+Table~\ref{tab09} breaks down the actual operating cost of the quarter-2 day.
+It shows that the three TSP-NSs bring lower startup and no-load costs.
+This is because the reserve requirements \eqref{DUC:19} are implicated in \eqref{SPUC} rather than being explicit as in \eqref{PUC}.
+Thus, the three TSP-NSs turn on fewer units and schedule less reserve in the UC stage, causing relatively more extensive usage of quick-start units in the RD stage.
+Indeed, our results show that the average hourly reserve schedules (SR plus NR) of TSP-1 and TSP-99 are, respectively, 89.9MW and 207.2MW.
+In comparison, these average schedules are 1,265.8MW and 1,286.8MW in CPO-WR-1 and CPO-WR-7.
+As quick-start units have limited ramping ranges, they are operated away from the most efficient points in RD, causing higher generation costs in TSP-NS.